 I’d still offer the same advice as I did years ago.
 Go out and meet someone new, experience a new culture, understand your differences, listen to their stories.
 Get involved, read and learn about everything you’re concerned about.
 Make a call, show up at a meeting, run for office!
 Have your own opinions based on facts you’ve learned and researched or experienced.
 It might be scary, but I guarantee you that you will grow and make a new friend or two along the way.
 Here’s wishing you all the love in the world.

 Happy Valentines Day to the World!
 People typically take time on Valentine’s Day to wish their loved ones a happy day and celebrate the love they share with each other.
 This usually takes many forms that include buying gifts like candy, jewelry, lingerie, and many other romantic goodies.
-But I want to take this Valentine’s Day to say “I love you” to the world.
+But I want to take this time on Valentine’s Day to say “I love you” to the world.

 If I hadn’t had the opportunity to travel to so many countries I wouldn’t have the appreciation that I have for my friends and family right here at home.